-On February 28, 2014, our Board of Directors adopted a form of Executive Severance Agreement, or ESA, under which our officers, including our named executive officers, are eligible to receive certain payments and benefits in the event that the executive's employment with us is terminated without "cause," the executive terminates his or her employment with us for "good reason," or the executive is terminated in connection with, or within twelve months after, a "change in control" (each as defined in the ESA).
+Each of our named executive officers are eligible to receive certain payments and benefits under his ESA in the event that the executive's employment with us is terminated without "cause," the executive terminates his employment with us for "good reason," or the executive is terminated in connection with, or within twelve months after, a "change in control" (each as defined in the ESA).
 The ESAs also provide for accelerated vesting of outstanding and unvested equity awards upon a "change in control" (as defined in the ESA).